DROP SCHEMA — remove a schema

 CREATE SCHEMA for information on how to create a schema.

-Automatically drops objects (tables, stored procedures, etc.) that are contained in the schema.
+Automatically drops objects such as tables or stored procedures, that are contained in the schema.
 This option can be used to forcibly drop all related schema, if required.
 See Dropping a Non-Empty Schema.

 It is possible for

 DROP SCHEMA CASCADEto fail if the transaction isolation level is

 CONSISTENT READand objects are created concurrently in the schema by other transactions.
 In this case, the "can’t find <object> name" error message is returned, where object is the type of the object created concurrently (for example, table).

 Refuse to drop the schema if it contains any objects.
 This is the default.

 If the schema does not exist and you specify

 IF EXISTS, NuoDB does not generate an error.
 Otherwise, if the schema does not exist, an error is generated.

 - Example 1: Creating an object in a schema.

 - Example 2: Dropping a Non-Empty Schema.